All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical guidelines for GLP-1 weight management medications generally establish two tiers of eligibility.
 The first tier includes patients with a BMI of 30 or higher, also classified as obesity.
 The second tier includes patients with a BMI of 27 or higher who also have at least one weight-related health condition.

-Weight-related comorbidities that may qualify you include type 2 diabetes or prediabetes, high blood pressure, high cholesterol or triglycerides, obstructive sleep apnea, , non-alcoholic fatty liver disease, and cardiovascular disease.
+Weight-related comorbidities that may qualify you include type 2 diabetes or prediabetes, high blood pressure, high cholesterol or triglycerides, obstructive sleep apnea,, non-alcoholic fatty liver disease, and cardiovascular disease.

 "What makes tirzepatide particularly interesting is the dual GIP/GLP-1 mechanism.
 We're seeing that GIP receptor activation appears to amplify the metabolic effects in ways we didn't fully anticipate from the preclinical data.")
 Dr. Ania Jastreboff, MD, PhD, Yale School of Medicine, lead author of SURMOUNT-1[1]

-If your BMI is between 27 and 30 and you have one of these conditions, you may be eligible for , , or other GLP-1 medications prescribed through compounding pharmacies.
+If your BMI is between 27 and 30 and you have one of these conditions, you may be eligible for,, or other GLP-1 medications prescribed through compounding pharmacies.

 Beyond BMI: A Metabolic Perspective

 BMI is a screening tool, not a diagnosis.
 Your metabolic health tells a more complete story.
-Some people with BMIs under 30 have significant metabolic dysfunction including insulin resistance, elevated inflammatory markers, and dyslipidemia.
+Some people with BMIs under 30 have significant metabolic dysfunction including insulin resistance, improved inflammatory markers, and dyslipidemia.

 Illustration for Glp1 Bmi Under 30 Eligibility